ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     `flavors` (optional)
     :   List of variations that the architecture is compatible with.

+    `default_flavor` (optional) [Experimental]{: tag-purple}
+    :   Specifies a default variation that is selected for your users when multiple variations are compatible with or requird to deploy your architecture.
+Your users can select a different variation if it's included in the `flavors` property.
+The value is the `name` of the variation.
+To use this property, you must also set `dependency_version_2` to `true`.
+If not set, then a default variation is not provided for your users.

     `optional` [Experimental]{: tag-purple}
     :   Specifies whether the dependency is required or not required.
 The default value is `false`.
 To use this property, you must also set `dependency_version_2` to `true`.